List of Hindi film families: Kher family

 The Kher family includes the actors Anupam Kher and Kirron Kher.
-Their son is actor Sikander Kher.
+Their son is actor Sikandar Kher.
 Anupam has starred in the international hit Bend It Like Beckham.
 He recently won the best actor award given by the Karachi International Film Festival for Maine Gandhi Ko Nahin Mara (2005).
 Kirron Kher won the Bronze Leopard Award given by the Locarno International Film Festival for Khamosh Pani: Silent Waters (2003).